 We identified over 120,000 yellow-tagged houses with limited damage.
 They were still dangerous but relatively easy to repair.
-The famous Yellow House Repair Program originated here.
-During this program’s initial assessment, we identified more than 80,000 collapsed or heavily damaged buildings, which were red-tagged.
-Some NGOs started working to remove these buildings.
+The now famous Yellow House Repair Program originated here.
+During this program’s initial assessment we identified more than 80,000 collapsed or heavily damaged buildings.
+These were red-tagged, a warning not to enter.
+A number of in-country NGOs started working to remove these buildings.
 This program won a Project of the Year award from UNOPS and the World Bank.
 This was not a job for everyone.
 We were often spread out in unstable and dangerous communities, but sometimes even notorious gang members helped to guide the engineers.
 Often, a disaster brings out the best in people.
 Haiti was no exception.

 The next step was reconstruction.
-In early 2011, we were still struggling with the situation: over 700,000 homeless people and a staggering amount of debris and half-collapsed buildings.
+In early 2011, we were still struggling to cope with over 700,000 homeless, and a staggering amount of debris and half-collapsed buildings.
 No one knew where to start.
 We finally came up with the idea of “picking low-hanging fruit” as a reconstruction strategy.
 The target was 120,000 yellow-tagged houses.
-They were damaged, but we discovered that they were repairable.
-Funded by PADF and USAID OFDA, we formulated a repair program, much like we had done for the damage assessment program.
+They were damaged, but repairable.
+Funded by the PADF and USAID OFDA, we formulated a repair program, much like we had done for the damage assessment program.
 Our experience of working in impoverished Haitian communities for the past 12 months was key.
 By this time, I had started to understand what made people tick.
-I became a cultural anthropologist of sorts.
+I became, by necessity, an amateur cultural anthropologist of sorts.

 First we developed an MTPTC-approved guideline for seismic damage repair per international standards.
 Based on that guideline, we trained a team of master masons and engineering managers.
 We even flew in an American master mason from San Diego to train the first batch of mason trainers.
 Train the trainers—that was the best way to build a solid foundation.
 Over 6,000 masons and 600 engineers were eventually trained that way.